vrona/FHE.Chess/README.md

 **Remote instance**
 1. Create a remote instance that runs under Intel Ice Lake CPU.
 Name of instance in GCI: "n2-standard-8", in AWS: EC2 "M6i",
 2. Run the remote instance and grab: public **IP_address** + **port** that enables to communicate with instance under firewall constrains (**for eg.: GCI, port 3389**),
-3. Create an SSH connection due to another terminal to command your remote instance. (if you don't know, see the footnote: **NOTE**)<br>
+3. Create an SSH connection due to another terminal to command your remote instance. (if you don't know how, see [^1])<br>
 4. Create venv based on the [server_cloud/requirements.txt](server_cloud/requirements.txt) file and activate venv,
 5.   ```mkdir fhechess``` directory,
 6. Download the content of ```server_cloud``` **_(without the mentioned large files)_** into ```fhechess``` directory.